 Success on Amazon is all about understanding and following the best practices.

 - Understand that drop shipping orders is hard when you’re selling on Amazon.
 Amazon’s system is geared towards retailers who use fulfillment by Amazon (FBA), as Amazon is looking for 1-3 day delivery times.
 Retailers who rely on drop-shipping will find it hard to generate a large amount of revenue on Amazon.
 (With many automotive fulfillment companies, meeting the delivery times is borderline impossible).
 By the way, you can learn more about drop shipping in this article.

 - Even if you get fulfillment knocked out, Amazon is going to hold you to a very high standard in terms of accuracy and customer service.
 If you perform, you’ll get lots of business from this channel.
 If not, you’ll wonder why you bother listing here.

 - Amazon listings have to be optimized to get traffic.
 You need to use popular search terms in your product description and bullet point features.
 Fill out as many details as you can for each product.
 Upload great images.
 Try to answer common questions.
 If you do these things for each product, you’ll get more sales.
 You also need a pile of great reviews to hit big volumes, at least if you’re selling a unique product.

 Basically, selling on Amazon is best for retailers who want to hold inventory.
-You must also be willing to do all the “little stuff” in terms of optimizing listings.
-Still, despite the negatives, serious revenue is possible ($100k+ per month is not at all unheard of).
+You must also be willing to do all the little stuff in terms of optimizing listings.
+Still, despite the negatives, serious revenue is possible.

 Finally, lest we forget, making a profit on Amazon is a challenge.
 Most retailers report thin net margins when it’s all said and done.
 Still, a small percentage of a large number can be a good thing.